LordNinth/Portfolio/mongo/db.md

 Use animalShelter // creates a new collection db // shows current collection

+./ means this directory
+../ one directory above current

 Insert Methods
 Specify collection you want to insert
 When inserting if collections doesn't exists, it creates for us.